ritua2/greyfish/cloud-distributed/README.md

 #### Usage (distributed)

 The Greyfish APIs can be called from any system as long as the greyfish key is known.
-To simplify the usage of the greyfish a python script has been created which can run on any system which ha python installed with following packages:
+To simplify the usage of the greyfish a python script has been created which can run on any system which has python installed with following packages:
 * requests
 * tarfile

-To access this script
+To access this script pull this directory:
-Pull this directory:
 ```bash
 git clone https://github.com/ritua2/greyfish.git
 cd greyfish